What Is a Flat White and How Is it Different From a Latte?

 The only thing is, it looks and almost tastes like a latte.
 Yet, both brews allow you to enjoy the sensorial taste of the coffee beans.

 A common question asked is: what exactly is a flat white?
-And, is it different from a latte?
+And is it different from a latte?

-Let’s get to know about the rich and bold flat white and what sets it apart from the more mild and sweet latte.
+Let’s get to know about the rich and bold flat white and what sets it apart from the mild and sweet latte.

 Understanding the Flat White